In 2013 we will be involved in the organisation of 15 events all of which will offer a quality and value for money experience.

 In this particular aspect of racing Paul's experience and aptitude has been proven by race success on many occasions.

-Before turning to fulltime event organisation, Paul worked throughout the world on a variety of process and pharmaceutical industry projects as a project engineer, construction and project manager and is qualified Chartered Engineer with the IEI.
+Before turning to fulltime event organisation, Paul worked throughout the world on a variety of process and pharmaceutical industry projects in project engineering, construction and project manager roles.
+He is a qualified Chartered Engineer.

 Select suitable clothing to suit expected weather conditions and your expected progression in the race with a “What If” allowance in terms of a bike mechanical/ crash/ injury/ “bonk”!